Skip to content

 As predicted, the above output matched our expectations!
 So, why do we need this approach in the first place if f-strings work for us?
 Well, there are a couple of reasons.

-If you need to format strings dynamically based on variables, the string.format() method is a perfect fit.
+If you need to format strings dynamically based on variables, use the string.format() method is a perfect fit.
 To elaborate further, if you are constructing a string that requires dynamic variables and user input, this approach is what you are looking for.

 This method enables us to define the width and padding character using placeholders.
-Like how cool is that!!
+Like, how cool is that!!

-Post Views: 71
+Post Views: 108

 Share on: